Our Future Path! A plan for a better world!

 When we are trying to entertain, we may use fact, fiction and opinion.
 If we make it clear that our speech is entertainment, and we make a clear distinction as to what is fact, fiction and opinion, then this speech should not cause any undue harm.

 However, our speech is not always clear and can sometimes be easily misunderstood.
-This is even more true when we are trying to entertain and is especially true when using rhetorical devices such as irony, sarcasm, satire or paradox.
+This is even truer when we are trying to entertain.
+It is especially true when people are using rhetorical devices in their speech such as irony, sarcasm, satire or paradox where we may need to interpret accurately someone’s tone of voice, facial expression, body language and the context in which they are speaking to be sure of their meaning.

-The problem with using these rhetorical devices is not only that they are often misinterpreted by some audience members, but that we may not always be sure which interpretation is the correct one based on what the entertainer meant.
-Which means we may not always be sure whether the entertainer's speech was or was not meant to be unduly harmful.
-However, even if it was not meant to be unduly harmful, it is unduly harmful by simply being unclear.
+When entertainers use rhetorical devices, we may not always be sure of what is being said and some of us may misinterpret it.
+With multiple interpretations, we may not always be sure which interpretation is the correct one based on what the entertainer meant.
+By being unclear, we may not always be sure whether the entertainer's speech was or was not meant to be unduly harmful.
+However, even if it was not meant to be unduly harmful, it may often be unduly harmful by simply being unclear.

 On the other hand, some forms of "entertainment" are just wrong.
 When entertainers resort to doing things like mocking someone's disability or promoting prejudice or hate, then they are causing undue harm, and we must hold them accountable.

 When we are trying to persuade someone to do or to act in some specific way, we must use facts and opinions.
-We must also make it clear what is a fact and what is an opinion.
+We must also make it clear which parts are facts, and which parts are opinion.
 In general, if someone has the facts about something, then that person can make an informed decision, and can be honestly persuaded or not.
-Therefore, if we are honest about what we are saying, then we should not be doing any undue harm and should be allowed to speak.
+Therefore, if we are truthful and honest about what we are saying, then we should not be doing any undue harm and should be allowed to speak.

 In addition, even if you are presenting facts and stating your honest opinion, there could still be undue harm.
 For instance, you could be trying to persuade someone to commit a crime, like a robbery, a terrorist attack, or any other act that would cause someone undue harm.
 Individuals or groups trying to persuade or do succeed in persuading someone to do undue harm should be penalized just as harshly or even more harshly than someone who did that undue harm.

 Although facts are always facts, a given opinion can be viewed differently depending on who offers the opinion.
-There is a big difference in someone giving their personal opinion about something versus someone giving their informed, expert or professional opinion about something.
+There is a big difference in someone giving an uninformed opinion about something versus someone giving an informed, expert or professional opinion about something.

 Generally, someone else's opinion about something may not be any better or worse than our own opinion.
-However, the opinion of someone who is recognized as knowledgeable, experienced or an expert in the subject would be trusted by and carry more weight with more of us.
+However, the opinion of someone who is recognized as informed, knowledgeable, experienced or an expert in the subject would normally be trusted by and carry more weight with most of us.
 This means that a bad "expert" opinion could do more undue harm.
-Therefore, we must hold individuals and groups who give their informed, expert or professional opinion to a higher standard and in turn appropriately penalize them when they offer a bad opinion.
+Therefore, we must hold individuals and groups who give their professed informed, expert or professional opinion to a higher standard and then penalize them appropriately when they offer a bad opinion.

 There is also a case where we are told that we have the right to remain silent.
 Within the Fifth Amendment to the U.S. Constitution, it states that no person "shall be compelled in any criminal case to be a witness against himself".
 However, this does not actually say we can remain silent, it basically just says we cannot be compelled to incriminate ourselves.

-Along with Freedom of Speech, we should also have the Freedom to Listen or more specifically not to listen.
-Even if we have the freedom to speak, we do not have the right to force it upon others.
+Along with Freedom of Speech, we should also have Freedom to Listen or more specifically not to listen.
+Even if we have Freedom of Speech, we do not have the right to force it upon others.
 That is, if someone does not want to listen to us, then that person should usually have the right not to listen.

 However, there are some cases where undue harm can occur when we do not listen.
 If the harm from not listening just affects us, then that is just on us.
 In that case, since we are only causing ourselves harm, we should not receive any further penalty for not listening.
 On the other hand, if our not listening causes undue harm to someone else, then that is still on us, but it should now come with some appropriate further penalty.

 For instance, someone might warn us about an oncoming car, or a passenger could warn a driver of a pedestrian in the road.
 In the first case, if we did not listen, then we may get hit by the car.
-The result might be that we get hurt, and depending on who was at fault, someone may get charged with a traffic violation, but we should not be further penalized for not listening.
-In the second case, if the driver does not listen and then hits and hurts the pedestrian, then the driver should get charged with something, even if the pedestrian bore some fault for going out into traffic.
+The result might be that we get hurt, and depending on who was at fault, someone may be charged with a traffic violation, but we should not be further penalized for the act of not listening.
+In the second case, if the driver does not listen and then hits and hurts the pedestrian, then the driver should get charged with something related to the act of not listening, even if the pedestrian bore some fault for going out into traffic.

 Despite what some individuals and groups may say, there is a big difference between free speech and paid speech.
 The main differences between free speech and paid speech would be in what individuals could talk about, and in what their audience size might be.
 There is also some difference between being paid to speak, paying to speak or paying someone else to speak.
 However, in each of these cases of paid speech, a lot depends on the amount of money that is involved.